 The ULTIMATE option for lowest maintenance costs and downtime is to install an AMSOIL Dual Remote By-Pass Filtration System.
 This is the highest performance bypass oil filter in the world for light to heavy vehicle applications, and yet it’s also among the lowest cost.
 There is a specific kit for the Duramax, the AMSOIL BMK-27 Dual Remote Bypass Filter kit.
 This bypass filtration system extends the life of the oil in three ways: by adding 1-micron filtration, adding about two more quarts of oil capacity, and adding additional passive cooling for the oil.
-With this nanofiber technology system you eliminate over 90% of engine wear, and only change your oil when oil analysis indicates a need.
+With this nanofiber technology system you eliminate over 90% of engine wear, and only change your oil when oil analysis indicates a need – seldom, if ever.
 The full flow EaO filter is changed at 15,000 mile (severe service) or 25,000 mile (normal service) intervals and the EaBP Bypass filter is changed at a minimum of 60,000 miles/2 yrs (or longer with oil analysis).

 I have over 70,000 miles on the oil change in my diesel Duramax truck [using the AMSOIL Dual Remote Bypass system, which I installed in a few hours with a GM headquarters engineer when we also installed a system on his 2005 Silverado Duramax toy & RV-hauler], and I do oil sampling analysis.
 Look here at one of my 6.6L Duramax oil sample reports and you’ll see that I have no TBN or viscosity problem, and wear rates are very low.
 And fact is, I probably will never have a problem, even though I’m changing only my oil filters – not my oil.
 In this video I used my own Duramax truck to show you how easy it is to pull an engine oil sample for analysis: